 - The economic expansion marks the rate of increase in the market value of economic goods and services produced in the economy.
 Economic development is an improvement in the quality of life measured against poverty reduction and employment growth.

-- Economic advancement reflects a percentage changePercentage ChangePercentage change = (change in value/original value)*100.
-It is used to calculate the percentage change in the original value.
-This change could be upward or downward. in GNP or GDP.
+- Economic advancement reflects a percentage changePercentage ChangePercentage Change can be defined as a % change in value due to changes in the old number and new number and the values can either increase or decrease and so the change can be a positive value (+) or a negative value (-). in GNP or GDP.
 On the other hand, economic development measures the effectiveness of methods to balance an economy’s social, economic, and political structure.

 - Economic expansion refers to countries with rising per capita incomesPer Capita IncomesThe per capita income formula depicts the average income of a region computed by dividing the total income of that area by the total population of the region.
 It is used to figure out the average income of a city, provision, state, country, etc., whereas economic development is limited to economies with per capita incomes below the poverty line.

 - Economic progress considers the aggregated volume and value of goods and services produced.
 But economic development is determined by the volume of products and services produced and distributed all over.